THOMASVGTR/Build-prop-tweaks-for-redmigo/README.md

 USE IT AT YOUR OWN RESPONSIBILITY.

 # INSTRUCTIONS
-Clone or download this module as zip and flash via magisk.
+Clone this module directly and make a zip of it.

+For DOWNLOADING AS ZIP INSTRUCTIONS:

+After downloading this zip file then unzip it.
+This is the original zip file of the module.
+Flash this unzipped zip file.